SNodeC/snode.c/README.md

 Both *instance-classes* have a *default constructor* and a *constructor expecting an instance name* as argument.

-- When the default constructor is used to create the instance object this instance is called an *anonymous instance*, in contrast to a *named instance* if the constructors expecting a `std::string` is used for instance creation.
+- When the default constructor is used to create the instance object this instance is called an *anonymous instance*.
+- In contrast to a *named instance* if the constructors expecting a `std::string` is used for instance creation.
 - For named instances *command line arguments and configuration file entries are created automatically* to configure the instance.

 A class `SocketContextFactory` is used for both instances as template argument.
 Such a `SocketContextFactory` is used internally by the `SocketServer` and the `SocketClient` for creating a concrete `SocketContext` object for each established connection.
 This `SocketContext` represents a concrete application protocol.